munificent/craftinginterpreters/book/calls-and-functions.md

 ^code infix-left-paren (1 before, 1 after)

-When the parser encounters a left parenthesis following an expression, it calls:
+When the parser encounters a left parenthesis following an expression, it dispatches to:

 ^code compile-call